-4.1.6 Spatial footprint analysis using Pr-values
+4.1.7 Spatial footprint analysis using Pr-values

 Analysis was undertaken of the total spatial footprint of fishing gear used each year.
 The total spatial footprint of a particular gear group was then compared to the total area of the feature, producing a ratio (Pr).
 A Pr-value of less than 1 means that the total spatial footprint of the gear in a given year was smaller than the total area of the feature.
-A Pr-value of more than one means that the total spatial footprint of the gear in a given year was greater than the total area of the feature.
-The spatial footprint analysis used in this assessment is based on a report commissioned by Defra's Impact Evidence Group on the feasibility of using a spatial footprint method in appropriate assessments17 (report reference: MMO1108).
-It should be noted that Prvalues are derived from VMS data, and therefore only capture vessels with VMS.
+A Pr-value of more than one means that the total spatial footprint of the gear in a given year of the feature.
+The spatial footprint analysis used in this assessment is based on a report commissioned by Defra's Impact Evidence Group on the feasibility of using a spatial footprint method in appropriate assessments26 (report reference: MMO1108).
+It should be noted that Pr-values are derived from VMS data, and therefore only capture vessels with VMS.

 Analysis was undertaken of the total spatial footprint of pots fishing gear used each year.
 This total gear footprint was divided by the total area of the feature, in this instance the whole of the MCZ due to the mosaic arrangement of the protected features, producing the Pr-value which was also calculated as a percentage.
-Estimates of the Pr-values for the pots fishing gear at this site are displayed in Table 14.
-The assumptions used when calculating footprints are displayed in Annex 2Annex 2 - Assumptions used to calculate spatial footprint (Pr-values).
+Estimates of the Pr-values for the pots fishing gear at this site are displayed in

+Table 15.
+The assumptions used when calculating footprints are displayed in Annex 2.